pcbouman-eur/workshop-getting-started-cloud/_episodes/06-python-run.md

 > with all the files assumed to be present during this episode.
 {: .prereq }

+**Note:** this episode is written for participants who prefer to work with Python.
+There are also versions of this episode for participants who prefer [R](../07-r-run/index.html) or who prefer [Java](../08-java-run/index.html).

 In this episode we will run our own code, written in Python, from the command line.
 Let us suppose that we have written a program that searches for integer number in a certain range